 4.2.2.
 Record Control

-The Project Team should ensure that records required in relation to proving compliance with the POSMS and POEMS requirements are established, maintained and disposed of when no longer required.
+The Delivery Team should ensure that records required in relation to proving compliance with the POSMS and POEMS requirements are established, maintained and disposed of when no longer required.

 Records should include the following: